AreebaxIrfan/Q_4_Learning/01_Generative_AI/readme.md

 ## What Makes Generative AI Special?

 Generative AI is tech that creates new stuff—like text, images, or music—by learning from huge piles of data.
 Unlike regular AI that just analyzes, this AI acts like a creative artist.
-It uses tools like language models (e.g., [Grok 3](https://grok.com)) and image generators (e.g., [Stable Diffusion](https://stability.ai/stable-diffusion)) to make things like a poem or a sci-fi movie poster.
+It uses tools like language models  and image generators  to make things like a poem or a sci-fi movie poster.
 For example, an AI once designed a sneaker ad that went viral!

 ## Why It’s Changing the World